zachakbar/Dark-Mode/readme.txt

 Yes!
 You can follow the Trac ticket for updates and get involved on GitHub with suggestions, feedback and code contributions!

 == Changelog ==

+= 1.1.3 =

+* Fixed a bug where the post title was not styled properly.
+*

 = 1.1.2 =